 You don’t need a SIM card.
 Hoi A’s high WiFi connectivity came as a surprise for me.
 You can connect to WiFi in every small shop, restaurant or a cafe and as you walk around the city get the signal again.

 One of the most iconic things in Hoi An is the Japanese bridge.
-It was built in the 18th century by the Japanese inhabitants, thus connecting the Japanese neighborhoods with the Chinese Quarter.
-Today, the bridge stands as a symbol of Hoi An.
+It was built in the 18th century by the Japanese, thus connecting the Japanese neighborhoods with the Chinese Quarter.
+Today, the bridge stands as a peace symbol of Hoi An.

 Even if you’re not into shopping, visiting the night market is a must.
 You might think night markets are all the same everywhere in Southeast Asia.
 Trust me, Hoi An is an exception.
-The city gets a completely new image when it puts its nigh gown on.
+The city gets a completely new look when it puts its night gown on.
 And one of the main reasons for it is the night market and the atmosphere and positive vibrations coming from it.
 In fact, I can go a step further and claim that Hoi An at night is the most romantic place I’ve ever seen in my life.
-Check out this article if you’re planning on visiting Hoi An with kids.

-There are a lot of cute cafes along the riverside and having some coffee at the sunset along the river is a great time to relax and enjoy the atmosphere.
+There are a lot of cute cafes along the riverside and having some coffee at the sunset along the river is always a great idea.

-An hour away from Hoi An lies My Son: is a Hindu temple and another UNESCO heritage site.
-It’s actually older than Angkor Wat.
+An hour away from Hoi An lies My Son: is a Hindu temple and another UNESCO heritage site that’s actually older than Angkor Wat.
 If you combine the visit to My Son with stopping by a village or two on the way, you’re going to have a memorable trip.

 You can also visit the Imperial city of Hue, which is 3 hours away from Hoi An.
 This used to be the capital during the Nguyen Dynasty.
 That was the last ruling dynasty in Vietnam before the communism.
 Klook and Kkday offer private tours to Huế for USD 72 and USD 46 respectively.
 It might be a bit tough, but one day is completely enough to cover the imperial city.